 For extracitivismo to succeed it must continually seek opportunities to capitalize on the vulnerabilities of traditional governance systems so as to weaken and destroy the democratic safeguards of comunalidad and replicate a neoliberal agenda.
 The model has been quite effective in selling the promise of unprecedented access to the modern world to communities on the Isthmus of Tehuantepec.
 Seeing the potential benefits, municipal assemblies representing previously isolated mountain pueblos negotiated with the government to build a series of commuter railway stations along the Transistmico, which holds a particular appeal to younger generations whose desires extend beyond an agrarian future.

-As the plans to complete the Transistmico economic corridor by 2022 are pushed forward, convoluted power structures driven by unquenchable extractivismo are polluting the relationships within and between Indigenous communities.
+As the plans to complete the Transistmico economic corridor by 2022 are pushed forward, convoluted power structures driven by unquenchable extractivismo are polluting the relationships within and between indigenous communities.
 Ultimately, the most grievous loss will be the obliteration of ancient languages, cultural practices, and historical sites which hold unquantifiable value in our collective understanding of civilization itself.

-Our source wears a t-shirt emblazoned with EZLN (Ejército Zapatista de Liberación Nacional), an homage to the civil resistance and anti-globalist struggle of the Indigenous movement in Chiapas and its leader Subcommandante Marcos (now Galeano).
+Our source wears a t-shirt emblazoned with EZLN (Ejército Zapatista de Liberación Nacional), an homage to the civil resistance and anti-globalist struggle of the indigenous movement in Chiapas and its leader Subcommandante Marcos (now Galeano).
 Their work organizing grassroots resistance has made them a target in a systematic campaign to shift responsibility for any violence that may occur on the isthmus away from corporate interests, cartels, and corrupt officials and place the blame on activists, academics, and NGOs.
 Those engineering the shadow campaign have gone so far as to send doctored reports of malfeasance to our source’s associates in Mexico City and to silence opponents in Juchitán—a dark-hearted modus operandi that has thus far proven effective.

-The threat of violence in the region has done little to deter community leaders and activists from their relentless pursuit of equitable, sustainable development of the Isthmus and the preservation of culture and autonomy.
+The threat of violence in the region has done little deter to community leaders and activists from their relentless pursuit of equitable, sustainable development of the Isthmus and the preservation of culture and autonomy.
 Unfortunately, they face a shapeshifting cabal of profiteers and “extractivists” with a limitless capacity for violence.
 Neither is likely to go down without a fight.